masashiswingle/hackify/README.md

 # soundBear

-Voice activated music player, which provides variety of useful information for every song that plays.
+Voice-activated music player, which provides variety of useful information for every song that plays.

 ## Tech Stack